top of page

 The portfolio submission for the CGN credential requires focused time to write four (4) case studies, plus submission of all the required documentation.

-INITIAL requirements for the CGN credentials
+INITIAL requirements for the CGN credential:

 • Current active RN license